Shahabks/My-Pictures-Phrases-Guess-Game/README.md

                                                         Contact
                                               ===============================
 Please contact me if you need further information or you wish to build in specific applications to the program

+                                                      Development

+This package was developed by MYOLUTIONS Lab in Japan for test.
+It is part of New Generation of Voice Recognition and Analysis Project in MYSOLUTIONS Lab.
+That is planned to enrich the functionality of My-Voice Analysis by adding more advanced functions.